TrautsNottus/trautsnottus.github.io/_docs/accounts/beingmoresecure.md

 ---
-title: Help us Protect Your Account
+title: Help us protect your account
 ---
-# Help us protect your account

 Your SIMS Account gives you access to SIMS.
 The data stored in SIMS is confidential and keeping it secure your responsibility.
 {:.lead}